percona/pmm-doc/docs/get-started/alerting.md

 2. Custom templates created or uploaded on the **Alerting page > Alert Templates** tab.
 3. Custom template files available in your ``yaml srv/alerting/templates`` directory.
 PMM loads them during startup.

-### Silences

-Silences specify periods of time to suppress alerts and their associated notifications.
-During a silence, PMM continues to track metrics but does not trigger alerts or send notifications to any specified contact points.
-Once the silence expires alerts and notifications will resume.
-For example, you can create a silence to suppress trivial notifications during weekends.

 ### Notification policies

 Notification policies determine how Grafana alerts are routed to contact points by setting where, when, and how to send notifications.